+While I don’t claim to be a power user, my iPhone often finds it tough to cope with my heavy usage.
+Whether it’s rigorous testing while digging into hacks or catching up with some of my favorite shows during free time, even a powerful battery runs out of gas more often than not.
 While picking out a battery case, the first thing that I like to check out is the mAh.
-While I don’t claim to be a power user, my iPhone often finds it tough to cope with my heavy usage.
-Whether it’s rigorous testing while digging into hacks or catching up with some of my favorite shows during free times, even a powerful battery runs out of gas more often than not.

-That’s the reason why I prefer a battery case with at least 4500mAh battery so that I can get at least 100% extra juice to tackle my tasks with the desired flexibility.
-So, I’m glad that EasyAcc has got a robust battery that claims to double the battery life of the iPhone XR.
+That’s why I prefer a battery case with at least a 4500mAh battery to get at least 100% extra juice to tackle my tasks with the desired flexibility.
+So, I’m glad that EasyAcc has a robust battery that claims to double the battery life of the iPhone XR.

 Though I didn’t get exactly 200% additional battery life, I did get very close to that number.
 And that is still a great number for those who like to use the smartphone more and charge less (like me).